-EBA shall prepare a report assessing the overall prudential framework for small and non-complex institutions, in particular:
+EBA shall prepare a report assessing the overall prudential framework for small and noncomplex institutions, in particular:

-- (a) EBA shall assess these requirements also in relation to banking groups and specific business models; - (b) EBA shall take into account the relevance of small and non-complex institutions at institution level and by region for maintaining financial stability and credit provision in local communities.
+- (a) assessing those requirements also in relation to banking groups and specific business models; - (b) taking into account the relevance of small and non-complex institutions at institution level and by region for maintaining financial stability and credit provision in local communities.

-In considering options for changes in the framework, EBA shall base itself on the overarching principle that any simplified requirements must be more conservative.
+In considering options for changes in the prudential framework, EBA shall base itself on the overarching principle that any simplified requirements are to be more conservative.

-EBA shall report its findings to the Commission by 31 December 2027.
+EBA shall submit that report to the Commission by 31 December 2027.';

-(256) Annex I is replaced by the Annex to this Regulation.
+(255) Annex I is replaced by the text set out in the Annex to this Regulation.

-Article 2 Entry into force and application
+Entry into force and application